OpenChemistry/tomvizdocs/docs/interactive.md

 >>> view.save_screenshot('/tmp/screen.png')
 ```

-Controlling output image.
-The `palette`, `width` and `height` keyword arguments
+## Controlling output image

-can be using to control the output image saved.
-The `palette` argument can take
+The `palette`, `width` and `height` keyword arguments can be using to control the
-one of the values from the following `Enum` controlling the image background, the
+output image saved.
+The `palette` argument can take one of the values from the
-default in `Current`, which will use the current palette used by the Tomviz
+following `Enum` controlling the image background, the default in `Current`,
-application.
+which will use the current palette used by the Tomviz application.

 ``` python
 class Palette(Enum):